 It has a weight capacity of 250 pounds and a product weight of 36 lbs.

-It has a weight capacity of 300 lbs to 350 lbs depending on configuration It also has smooth-rolling latex tires that are flat-free for long-lasting.
-This requires low maintenance and durability with this manual wheelchair.
+It has the ability to hold 300 lbs to 350 lbs depending on configuration It also has smooth-rolling latex tires that are flat-free for long-lasting.
+This requires low maintenance and durability with this wheelchair.

 We also love that it has push-to-lock brakes.
 Not to mention it has full arms and swing away removable footrest.
 Oh did we mention this wheelchair also has a folding back that allows for easier storage?
 Yes, it has that feature.